JCWMM/Vertix_Social_Experimental/README.md

 # Vertix_Social_Experimental
 PLEASE READ ME

 All code Is copyrighted to It's respective owners.
-ANY use without authoization is not permitted
+ANY use without authoization is not permitted.

+-JCWMM & TheBigShot1